windkh/node-red-contrib-telegrambot/README.md

 ## Sending chat actions
 When the bot needs some time for further processing but you want to give a hint to the user what is going on, then you can send a chat action which will appear at the top of the channel of the receiver.
+You can either use "sction" or "sendChatAction" as type:

 ```javascript
 msg.payload.type = 'action';
 msg.payload.content = "typing";